zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/securing-liferay/securing-web-services/using-authentication-verifiers.md

 As Liferay embraced modularity, this extender was written to enable modules to be part of `TunnelServlet`.
 It maps `TunnelServlet` and `TunnelingServletAuthVerifier` to the module servlet context.
 Modules with `Http-Tunnel` in the manifest can make use of the Tunnel Servlet, and can expose the API via `/o/_module_/api/liferay/do`.

 Configure it by setting client IP addresses allowed to tunnel.
-For more information, please see [the properties documentation](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#HTTP%20Tunneling) as well as [remote staging](../../site-building/staging.md).
+For more information, please see [the properties documentation](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html#HTTP%20Tunneling) as well as remote staging<!-- future link required -->.

 Note that this is not a recommended way to export remote APIs; it's far better to expose remote services using JAX-RS or Liferay JSON Web Service technologies.